-Home to many of UNLV’s performing arts groups, this attractive 550-seat space features a raked auditorium, a fully-rigged, proscenium stage, and a thrust-apron that can be used as an orchestra pit.
-Perfect for a wide variety of productions, the Judy Bayley Theatre features plush, comfortable seating and top notch lighting equipment.
+Home to UNLV Dance and Nevada Conservatory Theatre, this attractive 550-seat venue features a raked auditorium, a fully-rigged, proscenium stage, and a thrust-apron that can be used as an orchestra pit.
+Perfect for a wide variety of productions.
+The Judy Bayley Theatre opened its doors in 1972.

 The Black Box Theatre is home to many of the University’s graduate, undergraduate, and experimental student performances.
 A very flexible space, it can accommodate 120 – 175 non-fixed seats in arrangements for small recitals, lectures, dance, and other social events.